julie-scherer/kafka-flink-postgres-pipeline/README.md

 ## :boom: Running the pipeline

-1. Build and deploy the postgreSQL database
+1. Build the Docker image and deploy the services in the `docker-compose.yml` file, including the PostgreSQL database and Flink cluster.
+This will also create the sink table, `processed_events`, where Flink will write the Kafka messages to.

     ```bash
-    make db-init
+    make up

+    #// if you dont have make, you can run:
-    docker-compose up -d postgres
+    # docker compose --env-file flink-env.env up --build --remove-orphans  -d
     ```
-    This will create the sink table, `processed_events`, where Flink will write the Kafka messages to.
+    &rarr; **The first time you run this command it will take about 30 minutes to build the Docker image.** Future builds should only take a few second, assuming you haven't deleted the image since.

+    &rarr; After the Docker image finishes building, it will automatically start up the job manager and task manager services.
+This will take a minute or so.

+    **:hourglass: Wait until the Flink UI is running at [http://localhost:8081/](http://localhost:8081/) before proceeding to the next step.** It's also recommended you check the container logs in Docker desktop.
+When you see `Successful registration at resource manager akka.tcp://flink@jobmanager:6123/user/rpc/resourcemanager_* under registration id <id_number>`, you know you're good to go.

-2. Check the `processed_events` table was created by using the `psql` CLI to query the database
+2. Check the `processed_events` table was created by using the `psql` CLI to query the database.

     ```bash
     make psql # or see `Makefile` to execute the command manually in your terminal or command prompt